dpiotti/Chat-Server/README.md

 # Chat-Server

-This is a multi user chat server application that demonstrates the concepts of:
+This is a multi-user chat server application that demonstrates the concepts of:
 * communicaiton protocols
 * serverside validation
 * cookies